KineticCommunity/kapp-admin/README.md

 ## Overview
 This bundle implements various Admin Consoles which offer functionality for maintaining data not available (or is more difficult) in the Request Management Console.

-It includes the following Admin Console:
+It includes the following Admin Consoles:

-* Attributes: Manage attributes, including the ability to add complex JSON attributes.
 * Categories: Manage categories and subcategories.
-* Message Templates: Manage email templates.
-* Translations: Manage multi-lingual translations.

 ## Personalization
 This bundle easily allows for minor personalization by including optional attributes in your KAPP, Form and/or Categories.

-#### Setup Initialization
-This base bundle has _Required Attributes_ that utilizes Kinetic Task.
-To edit or add Required Attributes, you define and initialize attribute's in the intilialization.jspf.
-You can view this Kapp configuration by viewing the passing the parameter in the url, i.e. (http://localhost:8080/kinetic/kappName?partial=setup).

 #### KAPP Attributes
 * _Exclude Console_ : Specify consoles that should not be available.
+Value must be the console name.

 ## Customization
 When you customize this bundle it is a good idea to fork it on your own git server to track your customizations and merge in any code changes we make to the default.